 We use a peg string that I can attach a slip of paper to, or an organza bag containing a chocolate coin and an activity, or the first clue in a treasure hunt, or whatever it is.
 It’s a similar idea to this Christmas Tree Advent String (£4.95) and it allows us fantastic flexibility – for example we can put a note on it to find *today’s* advent activity in the airing cupboard, for example.

-Another popular idea is the Wooden Advent Calendar, and this pre-lit one from QVC is both beautiful and stylish. (£22.96)
+Another popular idea is the Wooden Advent Calendar, and this beautiful one from Hobbycraft can be personalised (£15)

-Another version of the same, and more colourful and child like is the Gingerbread House Advent from Born Gifted (£34.99) – I love this one – I think it’s one of the prettier of the ‘house’ style advent calendars.
+Another version of the same, and more colourful and child like is the Gingerbread House Advent (£26.99) – I love this one – I think it’s one of the prettier of the ‘house’ style advent calendars.

 Toy Advent Calendars

 Another really popular alternative to chocolate is a toy advent calendar, where you normally build a ‘scene’ from the toys in the calendar.
 In my experience from previous years, while these toys may be Christmas themed, they are played with and loved all year round.